raghav-vish/MutualFunds/README.md

 #### To add more funds, simply add a new column in the Excel file with the name of the fund and its Moneycontrol URL.

 ###### Note: I have removed sensitive data from the Excel file.
 You can add other columns, which use the NAV for other calculations as you like.
-Just make sure to not channe the rows having the URL and the NAV.
+Just make sure to not channe the rows having the NAV.
 (Or change it in the code if you do so).